franktpmvu/NeighborTrack/README.md

-Note: UAV123 have some long term tracking videos, it need more temporal information, if use standard setting  tau=9, it cannot improve AUC, we set tau=27 on whole dataset
+Note: UAV123 has some long-term tracking videos, and it needs more temporal information, if use standard setting  tau=9, it cannot improve AUC, we set tau=27 on the whole dataset

 |OTB100| AUC        | OP50       | OP75       | Precision    | Norm Precision    | FPS        |
 |---|---|---|---|---|---|---|